akshayrkg/Detecting-Bronchitis-from-Xrays-using-Neural-Networks/README.md

 # Detecting-Bronchitis-from-Xrays-using-Neural-Networks

-Implementing Transfer Lerarning
+Implemented Convolutional Neural Networks and Transfer Learning to classify abnormal lungs by looking at a patient's lung X-ray and thus detecting Bronchitis.

-Making use of Alexnet architecture to detect Bronchitis from a patient's Chest X-Ray
+Used Pre-trained Alexnet architecture and fine-tuned to perform on the X-ray dataset.